akauppi/firebase-jest-testing/Writing tests.md

 - have this in `jest.config.cjs`:

    ```
-  // Without this, the 'firebase-jest-testing' modules are not correctly loaded, due to being declared using 'exports'.
+  // Without this, the modules are not correctly loaded, due to being declared using 'exports'.
   //
-  resolver: "firebase-jest-testing/src/cjs/jestResolver.cjs"
+  resolver: "@akauppi/firebase-jest-testing/src/cjs/jestResolver.cjs"
    ```

 See [TRACK](TRACK.md) as to why this is needed, for now.
 (TL;DR Jest ES modules resolver does not treat modules with `exports` field appropriately; Aug 2020).